danlumumba/Mood-Detector-With-TensorFlow/README.md

 ##  Project Objective

-The primary objective of this project is to **develop and deploy a real-time facial emotion recognition system** that supports **mental wellness monitoring**, with the following goals:
+The primary objective of this project is to **develop and deploy a real-time mood detector system** that supports **mental wellness monitoring**, with the following goals:

 -  Accurately detect key facial emotions (Happy, Sad, Angry, Neutral)
 -  Integrate with wellness apps to enhance emotional context and personalization